 Falcons often times fly thousands of feet up in the sky while hunting and migrating.
-Our own falcons trained for our "falcon-cam" project have flown to heights of over 11,000 feet above sea level.
-You can see videos taken from the backs of our young falcons on our "Videos" page, including this one with two young falcons playing thousands of feet above Wilson, Wyoming.
+Falcons trained for our "falcon-cam" project in 2012 have flown to heights of over 11,000 feet above sea level.
+You can see videos taken from the backs of young falcons on our "Videos" page, including this one with two young falcons playing thousands of feet above Wilson, Wyoming.

 In most raptors, females are larger than males -- a characterstic difference between the sexes, known as "size sexual dimorphism."
 Female raptors tend to be about a third larger in size than the males, and in some species, such as Golden Eagles, females can weigh twice the amount of males.
 Coloration differences common in songbirds and waterfowl are also rare between the sexes in raptors, with the American Kestrel being one of the few raptor species in which this occurs.
 American Kestrel males have blue-gray colored wings, while the females have a duller, brown colored wing.
 As a rule, raptor males and females are best distinguished by their size difference.